 If your car has completed its first 6k miles, be ready to shell out some bucks towards its maintenance.
 If you have no idea about what to look for and what to change, this guide will certainly help you through the process.

 Following are the things to do when your car completes its first 6k miles.

-Change engine oil, air filter and oil filter
+Change engine oil, air filter, and oil filter

 This is the first thing you will want to do when the time is ripe.
 Over 6-7k miles, the engine oil tends to burn out and loses out its lubrication property to constant friction inside the cylinders.
 Do not put off changing engine oil ever, for you might end up causing irreversible damage to the engine’s internal components.
-Also, changing oil and air filter is mandatory every 6k miles.
+Also, changing the oil and the air filter is mandatory every 6k miles.

 Check all fluids and top off if necessary

 There are various fluids that are used to run different components of a car, and running out on any of these fluids can be devastating for your car’s health.
-Check the fluid level in following components and top off if necessary:
+Check the fluid level in the following components and top off if necessary: